JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 Because English has so many vowels, there's no really good way to show them all on a plot.
 Typically, I use color, but it's hard to get a set of 11 colors that are all easily distinguishable and easy on the eyes.
 There's no real way to win here.
 For now, let's just add the default colors and see how it looks.

 So how do we add color?
 If you think about it, what we want `ggplot` to do is to change the color of the dot depending on what the vowel is.
-Fortunately, we have a column in our spreadsheet, `vowel`, that has a different value for each vowel.
-So let's tell `ggplot` to simply change the color so that each value in the `vowel` column has its own color.
+Since the vowel is stored in a column called `vowel` in our spreadsheet, in a practical sense we want to tell `ggplot` to simply change the color of the dot so that each value in the `vowel` column has its own color.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel)) +